-Participation in the LEDP is limited to accredited, post graduate, degree granting institutions including universities, colleges, junior colleges, technical institutes located in the U.S. and interested in establishing or upgrading energy-oriented educational programs in the life, physical, and environmental sciences and in engineering.
-An energy-oriented program is defined as an academic research activity dealing primarily or entirely in energy-related topics.
+Participation in the LEDP is limited to full-time faculty at accredited, postsecondary, non-profit degree granting institutions including universities, colleges, community colleges, or junior colleges located in the U.S. and interested in establishing or upgrading energy-oriented science, technology, engineering, or mathematics (STEM) educational programs.
+An energy-oriented program is defined as an academic education or research activity dealing primarily or entirely in energy-related topics.

 Application reviews and grant awards are performed on a first-received, first-qualified basis.